vmoranv/aolarhapsody/docs/en/guide/quick-guide.md

 pnpm dev
 ```

-This will start both frontend and backend services:

-- Frontend will run on `http://localhost:5173`
-- Backend will run on `http://localhost:3000`

 ### Start Services Separately

 If you only want to start specific services, you can use the following commands: